RonakDedhiya/Early-Warning-Fault-Detection/Time Series Forecst-LSTM/README.md

  Please refer the tutorial [Link](https://machinelearningmastery.com/time-series-forecasting-long-short-term-memory-network-python/) to follow on LSTM.
  Codes are annotated with comments for better understanding.

 Steps to be Followed :-
 1.Load the dataset from CSV file.
-2.Transform the dataset to make it suitable for the LSTM model, including:
+2.Transform the dataset to make it suitable for the LSTM model
 3.Transforming the data to a supervised learning problem.
 4.Transforming the data to be stationary.
 5.Transforming the data so that it has the scale -1 to 1.
 6.Fitting a stateful LSTM network model to the training data.
 7.Evaluating the static LSTM model on the test data.
 8.Report the performance of the forecasts.

 This completes the training part.
 For Using the trained model directly, I have wriiten another function predict_data which takes in data and model.
 Perform all preprocessing/ transformation of data, Loads the model and gives the forecasted output.
 Output is inversed/ transformed to original form.